precup/bimon/README.md

 - Find commits mentioned in the issue
 - Fullscreen update mode
 - SIGINT doesn't print if triggered in the middle of another print
+- path spec should allow you to test commits outside that set if that's the only precompiled
+- Corrupted binaries aren't handled at all
+    Does killing the extraction threads litter the version space?